M-Media-Group/Vue3-SPA-starter-template/README.md

 npm run lint
 ```

-# Custom

-Assumptions:
+## Backend setup

+This starter kit was designed to work with a Laravel based backend, but any backend that implements the required functionality would work.

+Assumptions made by this starter kit:
 - The backend is powered by Laravel Fortify and Sanctum
+  - Check out our complementary [Laravel-SPA package](https://packagist.org/packages/mmedia/laravel-spa) that sets up some backend stuff for you
+  - You should still setup Cashier and the routes for `user/payment-methods` and `user/payment-intent` yourself; see the User store for details
-- The user object is the one that can make payments (some apps may need to do this on the teams instead)
+- The user object is the one that can make payments (some apps may need to do this on team models or other models instead)
   - Using Stripe as the payment provider
-  - Using Pico CSS variables for styling - update these if you're not using Pico
--

-Potential tweaks to do:
-- Assumes Fortify and Sanctum are being used in backend
-- Surname field added to user
-- Language files should be lazy loaded

-# Way of working
+  - Using Pico CSS variables for styling.
+You do not need to use Pico, but if you change it you might have to update some CSS variables especially ones passed to Stripe Elements

+## Contributing

+### Test driven approach

+We use a test driven approach for this starter kit.

 You should almost never modify existing tests.
 Any modified tests will require merge approval.